eukras/refspy/README.md

 __ = Manager(libraries=[OT, DC, DC_ORTHODOX, NT], ENGLISH)
 ```

-The file `refspy/corpus.py` shows valid corpus names, and `refspy/language.py`
+The file `refspy/setup.py` shows valid names for libraries and languages.
-contains valid language names.
-(Only English at present.)

-The `en_US` libraries conform to the SBL Style Guide for book names and
+There's only English initially.
+The `en_US` libraries conform to the SBL Style
-abbreviations.
-Other libraries can be defined in the libraries directory.
+Guide for book names and abbreviations.
+Other libraries can be defined and
+added locally following the structure in `refspy.libraries.en_US`.
+If they
+follow established academic usage where possible, please contribute them to
+the project.

 ### Creating references